What is ALTCS?

 What does ALTCS pay for?

-ALTCS AZ offers a complete array of acute medical, skilled nursing, assisted living, home health, behavioral health services, home and community based services, and case management services to all eligible persons.
+ALTCS offers a complete array of acute medical, skilled nursing, assisted living, home health, behavioral health services, home and community based services, and case management services to all eligible persons.

 Services are coordinated and provided by an ALTCS program contractor selected by the applicant.